OPEC, allies unlikely to delay decision on oil cut extension

 Mazroui, whose country next year holds the rotating OPEC presidency, said that while the UAE backed an extension, he could not say yet whether it would support maintaining the supply cut until the end of 2018.

+Stocks were 154 million barrels above the five-year average, the excess that OPEC aims to eliminate.

+OPEC Secretary-General Mohammad Barkindo, speaking at the same event, said participants in the deal are committed to achieving market stability.

-Additional reporting by Aziz El Yaakoubi and Stanley Carvalho; Writing by Andrew Torchia and Alex Lawler; Editing by Dale Hudson
+Additional reporting by Aziz El Yaakoubi and Stanley Carvalho; Writing by Andrew Torchia, Alex Lawler and Ahmad Ghaddar; Editing by Dale Hudson and Adrian Croft